hydeiablakey/Weather-Project/README.md

 # About the Project

-- This Weather form application I created using the **Open Weather Map API.**
+- This is a Weather form application I created using the **Open Weather Map API.**

 # Getting Started
 - This project can be accessed by cloning the github repository onto your desktop and following the steps below.